malaise/ada/README.txt

 Gnatmake (optional)
 -------------------
-The script ada/gnatmake can be set in the PATH (you can copy it or make a link from $HOME/bin/gnatmake to it).
+The script 'ada/gnatmake' can be set in the PATH (you can copy it or make a link from '$HOME/bin/gnatmake' to it).

-Similarly, the commands "ada" and "gnatlink" can be in the path and be this gnatmake (you can copy it or make links from $HOME/bin/ada and
+Similarly, the commands 'ada' and 'gnatlink' can be in the path and be this same gnatmake script (you can copy it or make links from '$HOME/bin/ada' and '$HOME/bin/gnatlink' to it).
-$HOME/bin/gnatlink to it).

 Automatic generation by make (see next section) doesn't use them but these scripts are convenient for manual compilation.